Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Experiments

 \subsection{Parameters Study}

 \looseness -1 In this section, we analyze the impact of the hyperparameter $\alpha$ on counterfactual image generation.
-We present results on the CelebA: Smile dataset, while results on the other datasets are provided in Appendix D. As shown in Figure~\ref{fig6}, FID initially decreases and then increases as $\alpha$ increases.
-This is because, in the early stages of increasing $\alpha$, the constraint on changes to spurious factors becomes stronger, reducing unintended modifications and thereby making the generated counterfactual images closer to real ones.
-However, as $\alpha$ continues to increase, the counterfactual generation process begins to overemphasize the alignment of spurious distributions.
-As a result, regions that originally required slight modifications become overly constrained, making the generated images more unreal.
-Consequently, the FID score gradually increases again.
-Meanwhile, the increase in $\alpha$ leads to a decline in FR, this is reasonable since when $\alpha = 0$, the flip rate is highest as the optimization focuses solely on flipping the prediction.
-However, this comes at the cost of poor counterfactual quality, often producing unrealistic images.
+We present results on the CelebA: Smile dataset, while results on the other datasets are provided in Appendix~\ref{appendix D}.
+As shown in Figure~\ref{fig4}, when $\alpha$ increases, the model is progressively constrained from modifying spurious factors.
+This trend leads to a monotonic decrease in both the flip rate and the COUT score.
+The reduction in flip rate indicates that many successful counterfactual transitions at lower $\alpha$ values are largely driven by spurious shortcuts; once these features are restricted, generating effective counterfactuals becomes more challenging.
+The concurrent decline in COUT further suggests that the transition trajectories become less smooth, with the classifier maintaining high confidence in the original class and showing limited confidence shifts toward the target class throughout the interpolation path.
+Taken together, these results demonstrate that higher $\alpha$ enforces a stricter focus on causal features, thereby producing counterfactuals that are harder to realize but more faithful to causal semantics.
 Therefore, it is crucial to strike a balance between flip effectiveness and visual realism.
 Fortunately, with a properly chosen $\alpha$, our method effectively achieves this balance, producing counterfactuals with both high flip rates and high image quality.